AMC Rebel: Background

 The "Rebel" name was introduced by AMC in 1957 as a special model with a big V8 engine: the Rambler Rebel, the first factory-produced lightweight muscle car, and the first hint that muscle cars would be part of the company's future.

 The Rebel name reappeared for the 1966 model year on the top-of-the-line version of the Rambler Classic two-door hardtop.
 It featured bucket seats, special trim, and a revised roofline.
 For the 1967 model year, AMC's entire intermediate line took the Rebel name.

-Based on the Ambassador platform, the new Rebel models were designed under the leadership of Roy Abernethy, but the automaker changed management in January 1967 with the appointment of a new chairman and CEO, Roy D. Chapin, Jr., whose objective was to change AMC's "frumpy" image.
+Based on the Ambassador platform, the new Rebel models were designed under the leadership of Roy Abernethy.
+However, the automaker changed management in January 1967 with the appointment of a new chairman and CEO, Roy D. Chapin Jr., whose objective was to change AMC's "frumpy" image.
 The redesigned intermediate line began to be promoted with a focus on performance and advertising describing them as one of the "now cars."
 There were also numerous factory and dealer installed high-output options.

 During its production, the Rebel was available as a six-passenger, four-door sedan, two-door hardtop, and four-door station wagon with an optional third-row seat for two more passengers.
-In addition, a two-door sedan (coupé) with a thin B-pillar and flip-out rear side windows was available for only the 1967 model year while a convertible was offered during 1967 and 1968.
+In addition, a two-door sedan (coupé) with a thin B-pillar and flip-out rear side windows was available for only the 1967 model year, while a convertible was offered during 1967 and 1968.

 The six-cylinder engines that were introduced by AMC in 1964 were continued.
 However, the 1967 Rebel models introduced the first of a family of all-new V8s that replaced AMC's long-lived "Gen-1" designs in the mid-sized automobile market segment.
 These included the 290 CID and 343 CID engines that debuted in the 1966 Rambler American.
 With a four-barrel carburetor and dual exhaust, the 343 V8 produced 280 hp at 4800 rpm and 365 lb.ft of torque at 3000 rpm.
 The new Rebels also eliminated the torque tube design used in the Rambler Classic in favor of an open drive shaft with a four-link, trailing-arm rear live axle rear suspension system to provide a more comfortable coil spring ride.
 The independent front suspension continued to use AMC's unequal-length control arms and high-mount coil springs.